dtoebe/Challenge2APIServer/README.md

 We are buiding an api server that will take the provided `data.json` file in the root of the repo load it into memeory and serve that data via REST endpoints.

+Upon start the service will load the json file and store it in memory. then be able to update delete, or add to it.

 ### The endpoints

 - /tweets: